-Your incubator has an automatic float valve inside that will allow water to flow into the inside water pan from the bucket on top of the machine.
-Make sure that you check the bucket daily and fill with CLEAN WATER as required.
+Make sure that you check the pans daily and fill with CLEAN WATER as required.

 STEP 3: SETTING INCUBATOR TEMPERATURE: (This will take about 1 hour)

 The incubator has been factory set to heat up to 99.5°F (37.5 Degrees Celsius) when you switch it on.
 The incubator will take about 1 hour to heat up to 99.5°F